 Tabby Star Crochet Mittens are a beginner-friendly crochet pattern chock full of crochet stitch tutorial links to help you work those complicated front post stitches.
 A Free crochet pattern too!
 These minimalist crochet fingerless gloves are cozy, stylish, easy to create and crochet up super fast.

 This is one of my first crochet patterns but I’m giving it an upgrade and rewrote the pattern for this release, and I am loving how these turned out!
-These crochet mittens are ridiculously easy to create, with a few basic crochet stitches, and you will learn a few new, more complicated stitches too.
+These crochet fingerless gloves are ridiculously easy to create, with a few basic crochet stitches, and you will learn a few new, more complicated stitches too.

 Crochet Techniques You Will Learn